Stimulant Addiction Treatment in Marin County, California

 Certain populations are more vulnerable to stimulant abuse due to various factors, including:

-• Individuals with a history of substance abuse: Those who have previously struggled with addiction are at higher risk of developing dependence on stimulants.
+• Individuals with a history of substance abuse: Those who have previously struggled with addiction are at higher risk of developing a stimulant use disorder as well as alcohol dependence.
+Polysubstance abuse is extremely common.

-• People with mental health disorders: Conditions such as depression, anxiety, and ADHD can increase the likelihood of stimulant abuse as individuals seek relief from their symptoms.
+• People with mental health disorders: Mental disorders such as depression, anxiety, and ADHD can increase the likelihood of stimulant abuse as individuals seek relief from their symptoms.

 • Adolescents and young adults: Young people, especially those in high-stress environments like schools or colleges, may use stimulants to enhance academic or athletic performance.